cloudnative-pg/docs/versioned_docs/version-1.25/supported_releases.md

 releases of CloudNativePG*.

-We are committed to providing support for the latest minor release, with a dedication to launching a new minor release every three months.
+We are committed to providing support for the latest minor release, with a dedication to launching a new minor release every two months.
 Each release remains fully supported until reaching its designated "End of Life" date, as outlined in the [support status table for CloudNativePG releases](#support-status-of-cloudnativepg-releases).
 This includes an additional 3-month assistance window to facilitate seamless